Aleph-Alpha/pharia-inference-sdk/README.md

 ## Overview

 The pharia-inference-sdk provides essential functionality for the intelligence layer.
-TBD

 ## Installation
-The SDK is published on [PyPI](#).
+The SDK is published on [PyPI](https://pypi.org/project/pharia-inference-sdk/).

 To add the SDK as a dependency to an existing project managed, run
 ```bash